Cray-HPE/docs-csm/operations/network/management_network/firmware/update_management_network_firmware.md

 When upgrading past a major software release, for example, from 10.9 to 10.11 (and skipping `10.10.xxxx`) issue the `allow-unsafe-upgrades` command to allow any low level firmware/driver upgrades to complete.
-If going from the 10.6 branch to 10.7 branch, this step can be skipped as the low level firmware/driver upgrade would be automatically completed.
+If going from the If going from the 10.6 branch to 10.7 branch, this step can be skipped as the low level firmware/driver upgrade would be automatically completed.

 ```bash
 config